 Dear White People,

-Second, that is as empty as your lifelong silence about racial inequality.
+Moreover, that is as empty as your lifelong silence about racial inequality.
 Now you want to speak up?
 Has it become cool enough?
 You do realize that your history of maintaining and exploiting the socially acceptable position is the reason racial inequality has survived this long, don’t you?

 I am not worried about you.
 You are the type to wear your hatred on your sleeve, hang it from your flagpole, and ramble about it with incoherent verbosity.
 We can all see you from a mile away.
 And you, my friend, truly are the minority.